reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 Start from a previously computed state
 --------------------------------------

-In some cases, you may want to initialize the current state of the resevoir with some previously computed activations to avoid having arbitrary transient values, or to perform the computation of next states using the memory accumulated during previous computations.
+In some cases, you may want to initialize the current state of the reservoir with some previously computed activations to avoid having arbitrary transient values, or to perform the computation of next states using the memory accumulated during previous computations.
 This can be achieved by passing a state vector through the `init_state` parameter::